AhsanUET123/AhsanUET123/README.md

 ### Hi there 👋, my name is Ahsan
 #### I am Computer engineering student.
-I am currently in struggle foe knowing more about computing and IT
+I am currently in struggle for knowing more about computing and IT

 Skills: C++ / Python / JS / HTML / CSS/SQL

-- 🔭 I’m currently working on Cybersecurity
+- 🔭 I’m currently working on Cybersecurity and data science.
 - 📫 How to reach me: ahsan10403@gmail.com